 {% endtagList %}

-So, even if the article is associated with 10 tags, only the first 5 associated tags will be displayed on the page.
+This, even if the article is associated with 10 tags, the page will only display the first 5 associated tags.

-3. In AnQiCMS, what is the difference between Tag tags and article categories?
-How should I choose between using them?
+3. What is the difference between Tag labels and article categories in AnQiCMS?
+How should I choose to use them?

 In AnQiCMS, Tag tags and article categories are used to organize content, but they have different purposes and usages.

-• Article Category (Category)English typically represents the hierarchical structure of content, with clear hierarchical relationships.An article generally belongs to only one main category, and the category structure helps users understand the overall content architecture of the website and perform content filtering from large to small.Categories are often used in SEO to build clear URL structures and website hierarchies.
+- Article Category (Category): Typically represents the hierarchical structure of content with clear hierarchical relationships.An article generally belongs to only one main category, the category structure helps users understand the overall content architecture of the website, and allows for content filtering from large to small.Categories are often used in SEO to build clear URL structures and website hierarchies.

-• Tag label (Tag):Then it is more focused on describing the keywords or themes of the article, which are usually without hierarchical relationships, and an article can be associated with multiple unrelated tags.Tags are more like a 'non-structured' keyword association, convenient for users to quickly find related content through specific themes, even though this content may belong to different categories.In SEO, tags can enrich the keyword density of the page and create more internal links, enhancing relevance.
+- Tag label (Tag)It focuses more on describing the keywords or themes of the article, which are usually without hierarchical relationships, and an article can be associated with multiple unrelated tags.Tags are more like a 'non-structured' keyword association, which is convenient for users to quickly find related content through a specific topic, even if these contents may belong to different categories.In SEO, tags can enrich the keyword density of a page and create more internal links, enhancing relevance.

-When selecting, consider the organizational logic of the content: if the content has clear hierarchy and belonging relationships, using categories is more appropriate; if the content can be described from multiple dimensions and these dimensions are not suitable for constructing a hierarchy, then Tag tags will be a better choice, which can act as a supplement to categories and provide more granular content association.
+When choosing to use, consider the organization logic of the content: if the content has an obvious hierarchy and belonging relationship, it is more appropriate to use classification; if the content can be described from multiple dimensions and these dimensions are not suitable for constructing a hierarchy, then Tag labels will be a better choice, which can act as a supplement to classification and provide more granular content association.